ilokhat/2018_TSI_vibes/README.md

 The 'change' functions perform the concrete stylization on the object/edges.
 (TODO : replace this paragraph by a schema)

-(here describe what the Symbolizer actually does, with images and everything...)
+(TODO : describe what the Symbolizer actually does, with images and everything...)

 ### Class LayerManager